Solution

 It’s time for Congress to once again act to protect one of our most fundamental and sacred rights.

 The Voting Rights Act (VRA) has a long history of bipartisan support and was last reauthorized by the Senate unanimously in 2006.
-However, recent Supreme Court decisions have struck down pieces of the act that required updating, while still affirming the constitutionality of the VRA itself.
+The 2013 landmark Shelby County v.
+Holder struck down pieces of the act that required updating, while still affirming the constitutionality of the VRA itself.
+However, recent Supreme Court decisions have reaffirmed Section 2 of the Voting Rights Act, re-opening a pathway for gerrymandering reform and strengthening the right to vote once again.
+Despite this landmark decision, more legislation is needed to protect the fundamental right to vote.

 The John R. Lewis Voting Rights Advancement Act (H.R.
-4), crafted in compromise with Sen. Lisa Murkowski (R-AK), would prevent discriminatory voting policies and make sure that changes to voting laws that could discriminate against voters based on race or background are federally reviewed by restoring the VRA.
+14), reintroduced in the 118th Congress, would prevent discriminatory voting policies and make sure that changes to voting laws that could discriminate against voters based on race or background are federally reviewed by restoring the VRA.

 The bill would: